Locality properties for discrete and continuum Widom--Rowlinson models in random environments: Appendix

 which verifies the GNZ equation. \end{proof}

-\paragraph{\bf Acknowledgement.} BJ received support by the Leibniz Association within the Leibniz Junior Research Group on \textit{Probabilistic Methods for Dynamic Communication Networks} as part of the Leibniz Competition (grant no.\ J105/2020).
+\paragraph{\bf Acknowledgements.} BJ received support by the Leibniz Association within the Leibniz Junior Research Group on \textit{Probabilistic Methods for Dynamic Communication Networks} as part of the Leibniz Competition (grant no.\ J105/2020).
 The research of BJ and AZ was funded by Deutsche Forschungsgemeinschaft (DFG) through DFG Project no.~422743078.
+BJ is also funded through DFG Project no.~531531795.